Skip to content

 Fiduciary Activities

-Activities in which the government acts in a fiduciary capacity, either as an agent or trustee, for parties outside the government (for example, the collection of taxes or amounts bequeathed from private citizens, and assets held for employee pension plans).
+Activities in which the agency acts in a fiduciary capacity, either as an agent or trustee, for parties outside the agency (for example, the collection of taxes or amounts bequeathed from private citizens, and assets held for employee pension plans).

 Fiduciary Funds